Home > Developing Well > Children and young people's wellbeing > Child Poverty

 National statistics indicate that children who live in large families, defined as those with three or more children, are more likely to live in low income households and households in combined low income and material deprivation.

-• According to statistics reported by HMRC on families claiming child benefit in 2021, Blackpool has 2,590 families with 3 or more children18.
+• According to statistics reported by HMRC on families claiming child benefit in August 2025, Blackpool has 2,375 families with three or more children.

-• At November 2021, 1,487 households with 3 or more children were on Universal Credit in Blackpool16.
+• At January 2026, 2,203 households with three or more children were on Universal Credit in Blackpool.

-In 2020/21, 2,577 people approached Blackpool Council for assistance with their housing situation.
-Of those assessed a total of 1,181 were owed duties under homelessness legislation, while 1,396 were provided with advice and assistance.
-Of these owed a duty, 852 (72%) were identified as homeless, and owed a duty by the local authority to relieve their homelessness, and 329 (28%) were threatened with homelessness and owed a duty by the local authority to assist in the prevention of the person or family becoming homeless.
-51 households with children were identified as homeless and owed a relief duty by the council, whilst 118 households with children were identified as being threatened with homelessness and eligible for preventative support20.
+In 2024/25, 1,921 households approached Blackpool Council for assistance with their housing situation.
+Of those assessed a total of 1,909 were owed duties under homelessness legislation.
+Of these owed a duty, 1,105 (57.5%) were identified as homeless households, and owed a duty by the local authority to relieve their homelessness, and 804 (41.9%) were threatened with homelessness and owed a duty by the local authority to assist in the prevention of the person or family becoming homeless.
+Under a fifth (17.3%, 139) were households with children were identified as homeless and owed a relief duty by the council.

-In addition to those families who present to services as at risk of being or actually homeless, the large quantity of poor quality housing in Blackpool means that there are likely to be children living in sub-standard or overcrowded housing although it may be impossible to say how many.
+In addition to those families who present to services as at risk of being or actually homeless, the large quantity of poor quality housing in Blackpool means that there are likely to be children living in sub-standard or overcrowded housing although it is impossible to say how many.

-• In 2018, 4,741 children were receiving free school meals; 25.3% of all children on the roll.
-The proportion of children in receipt of free school meals is the eighth highest in the country, significantly higher than the national average of 13.5%.21
+• In 2024/25, 8,326 children were receiving free school meals; 42.0% of all children on the roll.
+The proportion of children in receipt of free school meals is the ninth highest in the country, significantly higher than the national average of 25.7%.

-• In 2018/19, 58.5% of children in receipt of free school meals had reached a good level of development at the end of reception, above the national average of 56.5%.22
+• In 2024/25, 52.3% of children in receipt of free school meals had reached a good level of development at the end of reception, similar to the national average of 51.3%.

-• 31.1% of Year 11 students in Blackpool who were categorised as "disadvantaged" achieved Grade 4 or above in English and Maths GCSEs compared to 60.7% of all other students.
-Nationally, 44.9% of disadvantaged students achieved Grade 4 or above in English and Maths, compared to 72.1% for all other students.23
+• 36.3% of Year 11 students in Blackpool who were categorised as 'disadvantaged' achieved grade 4 or above in English and maths GCSEs compared to 65.1% of all other students.
+Nationally, 43.8% of disadvantaged students achieved grade 4 or above in English and maths, compared to 73.1% for all other students.

 • The Social Mobility Index compares the chances that a child from a disadvantaged background will do well at school and get a good job across local authorities of England.